Looking for dog training advice? In today's post, you will find dog training tips to help your companion become the dog you've always dreamed of.

 One of the most common mistakes we see dog owners make is that they attribute human emotions to their four-legged friends.

-While we love them dearly and they feel like a member of the family, dogs are not human.
+While we love them dearly, and they feel like a member of the family, dogs are not human.
 They aren’t vengeful creatures who plan to upset us or trick us.
 They do what makes them feel happy or safe at the time, and that can be both a good and bad thing.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.